 Graphs/visualisation

-We find novel methods to automatically visualise complex information, use graphs to represent semantic information and use graph theory to better find hidden patterns in data.
+We find novel methods to automatically visualise complex information, use graphs to represent semantic information and use data mining and graph theory to better find hidden patterns in data.

 Computational Creativity

 AI can be used to create new, interesting artefacts and art.
-It is not clear, however, what it means for a computer to be creative and how human creativity differs from machines that produce art.
-Our research addresses these questions, with particular interests in music informatics, language-based creativity and creativity theory.
+We explore what it means for a computer to be creative.
+Our research also addresses how human creativity can be understood and modelled computationally.
+We have particular interests in music informatics, LLMs, language-based creativity and creativity theory.

 Smart environments and IoT